brutella/comment-generator/readme.markdown

 # Comment Generator
-A ruby class that generates comment templates from Objective-C code.
-Currently supported is [appledoc](https://github.com/tomaz/appledoc) documentation for Objective-C class and method definitions.
+A ruby classes that generates comment templates from source code.
+Currently supported are Objective-C and Ruby code, which can be commented with [doxygen](http://www.doxygen.org/) and [RDoc](http://rdoc.sourceforge.net/) documentation syntax respectively.

 ## Use in Xcode